pjirayu/Classifying-Facial-Attributes-and-Accessories-with-LeNet-Project-based-AI-course-/README.md

 # Classifying-Facial-Attributes-and-Accessories-with-LeNet-Project-based-AI-course

+# Information
-This repo is the part of project assigned on Aritificial Intelligence course (109.1【工管系】IM6507701 人工智慧 Artificial Intelligence), Taiwan Tech.
+- This repo is the part of project assigned on Aritificial Intelligence course (109.1【工管系】IM6507701 人工智慧 Artificial Intelligence), Taiwan Tech.

-The topic is a Classifying Facial Attributes and Accessories with LeNet (Not pubblishing) This problem will teach you to create datasets by using Roboflow and training dataset from your created dataset.
+- The topic is a Classifying Facial Attributes and Accessories with LeNet (Not pubblishing)
+- This problem will teach you to create datasets by using Roboflow and training dataset from your created dataset.

-Dataset is gathering from google (might be license some image) We have arranged three groups for single-label, three groups for dual-label and one group for multi-label (three labels) by there are three labels i.e. mustache, wearing hat and wearing eyeglasses.
+- Dataset is gathering from google (might be license some image)
+- We have arranged three groups for single-label, three groups for dual-label and one group for multi-label (three labels) by there are three labels i.e. mustache, wearing hat and wearing eyeglasses.